List of Army Wives characters: Gloria Cruz

 Gloria Cruz (portrayed by Alyssa Diaz) is the wife of Corporal Hector Cruz.
-She is from The Bronx, New York City and married Hector after meeting online.
-Initially she struggles to adapt to life at Fort Marshall and rejects help from Roxy LeBlanc.
-They eventually become best friends when she realizes that Roxy was genuinely trying to help.
-She replaced Pamela as Roxy's best friend.
-She often turns to Roxy and Jackie Clarke for advice.
-When Roxy moves to Tacoma, Washington with her husband, Gloria becomes the manager of the Hump Bar.
+She is from The Bronx in New York City and married Hector after meeting online and a two-day courtship.
+She struggled to adapt to life as an Army Wife at Fort Marshall as she had never lived outside of New York City before.
+At first, she rejects help from Roxy LeBlanc.
+When she realizes that Roxy was genuinely trying to help, they become best friends, replacing Pamela's spot.
+She often turns to Roxy and General Clarke's wife Jackie Clarke for advice.

-Gloria married Hector after meeting online and a two-day courtship.
-She had difficulty adjusting to Fort Marshall as she has never lived outside of New York City.
-Also, both she and Hector were relatively young compared to Roxy and Trevor, who had also married less than a week after meeting.
-Their marital problems begin to affect his performance during training and they were sent for mandatory counseling.
-They begin divorce proceedings towards the end of Season 6 after Hector had an affair with and impregnates a girl named Penny.
-She goes back to New York as she missed her family but returns to Fort Marshall before Roxy moves to Tacoma with Trevor.
-In Season 7 she begins dating 2LT Patrick Clarke, only to find out that he is Jackie's son and decides to stop the relationship as Jackie was her friend and his father Major General Clarke was Hector's superior officer.
+Their marital problems begin to affect Hector's performance in the field during training and they were sent for mandatory marriage counseling.
+They begin divorce proceedings towards the end of Season 6 after Hector has an affair with a girl named Penny.
+6 months later, Penny shows up at Hector and Gloria's door being pregnant.
+Hector takes a paternity test proving that he is the father of Penny's baby.
+She goes back to New York as she missed her family, but returns to Fort Marshall before Roxy moves to Tacoma with Trevor.
+In Season 7, Gloria begins dating (2LT) Patrick Clarke, not realizing he is Jackie's son.
+She decides to stop the relationship as Jackie was her friend and his father Major General Kevin Clarke was Hector's superior officer.
+When Roxy moves to Tacoma, Washington with her husband Trevor, she was going to sell the Hump Bar to this man, but changed her mind and hired Gloria as a manager for the Hump Bar.

+After Hector and Gloria's divorce became final, Gloria moved in with fellow Army Wife Holly Truman while Holly's husband (PFC) Tim Truman is deployed to Afghanistan with Hector's platoon.